Payment pending review (PPR) of decision to apply a penalty for non-compliance 001-10130010

-This document outlines the PPR provisions available for a Community Development Program (CDP) participant if an Unemployment Non-Payment Period (UNPP) or serious failure is being quality checked by a Subject Matter Expert (SME), or reviewed by an Authorised Review Officer (ARO) or the Administrative Appeals Tribunal (AAT).
+This document outlines the PPR provisions available when a Remote Australia Employment Service (RAES) participant with an Unemployment Non-Payment Period (UNPP) or serious failure applies for a review by an Authorised Review Officer (ARO) or the Administrative Review Tribunal (ART).

-PPR provisions for CDP participants subject to a UNPP or serious failure
+PPR provisions for RAES participants subject to a UNPP or serious failure

 Step |